Logistics firm GLP receives proposals from bidders

-July 4 The following are the top stories on the business pages of British newspapers.
-Reuters has not verified these stories and does not vouch for their accuracy.

-SINGAPORE, July 3 Warehouse operator Global Logistic Properties said on Monday it had received "firm proposals" from shortlisted bidders.
+SINGAPORE, July 3 (Reuters) - Warehouse operator Global Logistic Properties said on Monday it had received "firm proposals" from shortlisted bidders.
 It provided no further details.

 Sources familiar with the matter had said on Friday that the $10 billion race had narrowed to two suitors - a Chinese consortium backed by the company's management and a rival group led by Warburg Pincus.